 “That’s because you gave it to me, Travis.
 I love my engagement ring.”
 She gazed lovingly at the ring that took the place of her purity band, the one that she gave Danae.
 “This was all I ever needed.”

 “Sweetheart, I always felt guilty that the ring was all I could ever afford.
-But now, now we have a life of abundance, of privilege, and I want to make this right, once and for all.”
-He reached into his pants pocket and pulled out a white velvet box, with a red satin bow around it.
-“Charlotte, I would marry you all over again, no doubt in my mind.”
+But now, now we have a life of abundance and privilege.
+Honey, I want to make this right, once and for all.”
+He reached into his pants pocket and pulled out a white velvet box with a red satin bow around it.
+“Charlotte, I would marry you all over again no doubt in my mind.”
 He opened the box to reveal the almost two-carat diamond he had purchased nearly six months prior.

 Charlotte couldn’t believe her eyes.
 “Oh Travis, is that…”